amanpreet9391/Entry-Management-Software/README.md

 # Entry-Management-Software
-This prpoject is an `Entry Management Software`.
+This project is an `Entry Management Software`.
 With its help we will be able to track all the visitors (Name, Email Id, Phone Number, Checkin Time, Checkout Time).Now let us try to understand the basic work flow of this project.</br>
 </br>![flow-chart](https://user-images.githubusercontent.com/25201552/69768674-777b4780-11a7-11ea-9a23-5749e82a57dd.png)

 ### Input -